rrodriguezsunol/henrys-groceries/README.md

 ## Design Decisions

-Set a limit on Product cost to avoid integer overflow?
+Set a limit on stock item cost to avoid integer overflow?
-Set a limit on quantity of a single product to avoid integer overflow?
+Set a limit on quantity of a single stockItem to avoid integer overflow?

-Convert Product as a `record` or `class`?
+Should item be a `record` or `class`?